 • Severe vomiting or diarrhea, when dehydration is a concern.

-• A serious illness, such as pneumonia, bronchiolitis, or a severe asthma attack.
+• A serious illness, such as pneumonia, or a severe asthma attack.

-Talk to your doctor if you have any concerns about having your child immunized.
+Talk to the doctor if you have concerns about giving your child a vaccine when your child doesn't feel well.

 Vaccine Safety